chyang913/NightDehazing/dataset/readme.txt

 2. dataset2 (130 images from https://github.com/chaimi2013/3R) (NHRW dataset)
 J. Zhang, Y. Cao, Z. J. Zha, and D. Tao, “Nighttime Dehazing with a Synthetic Benchmark,” in Proceedings of the 28th ACM International Conference on Multimedia (MM ’20).
 Association for Computing Machinery, New York, NY, USA, 2020, pp. 2355–2363.

-3. dataset3 (104 images selected from https://sites.google.com/view/reside-dehaze-datasets)
+3. dataset3 (104 images selected from https://sites.google.com/view/reside-dehaze-datasets , listed in list.txt)
 B. Li et al., "Benchmarking Single-Image Dehazing and Beyond," in IEEE Transactions on Image Processing, vol. 28, no. 1, pp. 492-505, Jan.
 2019.